influxdata/telegraf/plugins/inputs/postgresql/README.md

   ## connection configuration.
   ## maxlifetime - specify the maximum lifetime of a connection.
   ## default is forever (0s)
+  ##
+  ## Note that this does not interrupt queries, the lifetime will not be enforced
+  ## whilst a query is running
   # max_lifetime = "0s"

   ## A  list of databases to explicitly ignore.
 If not specified, metrics for all